-‘General Hospital’ Monday Spoilers: Jax Finds Himself In An Awkward Position
+'General Hospital' Monday Spoilers: Jax Finds Himself In An Awkward Position

 He told Martin he had a lead he was about to follow up on.
 Given that, it seems that it will be Florence's disappearance that prompted this visit.

-General Hospital tidbits from SheKnows Soaps signals that Nina won’t be pulled into Valentin’s games here.
-She’s done this dance with him before, so she probably won’t take him too seriously.
+General Hospital tidbits from SheKnows Soaps signal that Nina won't be pulled into Valentin's games here.
+She's done this dance with him before, so she probably won't take him too seriously.

-Apparently, Valentin will take another stab at whatever’s on his mind during next Wednesday’s show too.
-He’ll try to bait Nina and Jax into something, but they won’t get snared by him.
+Apparently, Valentin will take another stab at whatever's on his mind during next Wednesday's show, too.
+He'll try to bait Nina and Jax into something, but they won't get snared by him.

 How long will it take for Jax and Carly to be exposed for hiding the truth about Nelle and Nina?
-General Hospital viewers are anxious to see this bombshell drop and it seems to be coming quite soon.
+General Hospital viewers are anxious to see this bombshell drop, and it seems to be coming quite soon.